PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 ### Drawbacks of CSAT

-Since CSAT survey questions are specific to a feature, customers only answer about what's being asked and nothing more.
-This means you may miss broader issues with your product.
+Since CSAT survey questions are specific to a feature, you may miss broader issues with your product.

 It's also important to note that a high CSAT score doesn't necessarily translate to user loyalty.
 Users might be satisfied with certain aspects of your product but could still switch to a competitor for reasons not covered in the survey – like pricing or other features.